 The snake plants and some of the other succulents I had were some of the only plants that showed little to no signs of stress.
 I think I went about a month without even touching the plants or checking their soil—and the snakes were just fine.

-Speaking of summer, for my snake plants I put outside in the spring and summer, I let the weather be my guide.
-While I try to let mother nature do her thing with outdoor plants, I will water my snake plants every few days if it is an extreme dry spell.
+For my snake plants I put outside in the spring and summer, I let the weather be my guide.
+I try to let mother nature do her thing with outdoor plants, but I will water my snakes every few days if it is an extreme dry spell.

 What potting soil to use for snake plant?

-Potting soil is another easy choice for your snake plant.
-Snake plants prefer succulent/cactus soil, which comes premixed with things like sand and perlite to enhance drainage and mimic the plant’s more arid natural environment.
+Snake plants prefer a standard succulent/cactus soil, which comes premixed with things like sand and perlite to enhance drainage and mimic the plant’s more arid natural environment.

-A run-of-the-mill mix marked “indoor plants” or “houseplants” will also probably work just fine.
-You might want to add a bit of extra perlite to the mix to bump up the drainage factor a hair, but that depends on how heavy the original mix is.
-You can also see my post on How to Make Succulent Soil at home for more.
+A run-of-the-mill mix marked “indoor plants” or “houseplants” will also work just fine.
+You might want to add a bit of extra perlite to the mix to bump up the drainage factor, but that depends on how heavy the original mix is.
+You can also see my guide on How to Make Succulent Soil at home for more.

 Temperature & humidity needs